20 Years Ago: LeAnn Rimes’ Self-Titled Album Goes Platinum

 The year 2000 was a big one for Rimes in other ways as well: That March, the singer made a successful crossover into the pop world with "I Need You," from the Jesus: Music From and Inspired by the Epic Mini Series soundtrack.
 She also appeared as herself in the blockbuster hit Coyote Ugly, performing the song "Can't Fight the Moonlight."
 That tune, which was released in August, became her only No. 1 hit.

-LeAnn Rimes is available for download on iTunes.
+LeAnn Rimes is available for purchase and streaming on Amazon.

 Learn LeAnn Rimes + More Country Stars' Real Name